hectorC/Android_spcmic_recorder/README.md

 **Sample Rate Change Rejected**
 - Some hardware exposes different rates on different alternate settings.
 If a request fails, tap **Reconnect** and retry at a supported rate (the UI shows the negotiated value).
+- The app auto-defaults to 48 kHz on launch, which is the most compatible rate for the spcmic hardware.

 **Recording Quality Issues**
 - Check the negotiated rate label; if it differs from your request, reconnect.